 At TLU, we know that transformation happens through relationships.
 We grow the most when we learn and do with community partners, rather than for them.
 TLU faculty and staff design service and civic engagement projects to invigorate learning about community, personal civic identity, and the strengths of both academic and community knowledge.
 Learning boldly and living to inspire doesn’t wait until graduation – it’s an everyday experience at TLU.

-- 66% of all TLU students participated in some form of community service in 2012.
+- 2,457 students participated in some form of community service.

 Community Computer Classes